 Bridging the Gap: Teaching Left Hand, Right Hand and how they relate to Bass Clef, Treble Clef and the Direction of the Keys

 Learning left hand, right hand and how those hands correlate to bass clef, treble clef and the direction on the keys, is a lot to think about for young piano students.
-Over time, my instruction of these concepts evolved into something SO simple that saves me some breath and helps my students get back on track more quickly.
+Over time, my instruction of these concepts evolved into something SO simple that helps my students get back on track more quickly.

 First of all, I teach that the Bass Clef notes sound like they are going down into the basement.
 The treble clef notes sound like they are going up high into the treetops (where the birds are causing a lot of trouble).
 I show them that if they picture themselves on the dot of the bass clef and follow along the stroke, the bass clef is like a sliding down into the basement.
 If you picture yourself on the dot of the treble clef and then follow the stroke, it shoots you up into the treetops.
 I think this is a great visual to help students become familiar with the clefs and their names.

-Another great way to reinforce all of this concept is with my glove matching game.
-Again, while playing this game, even though the symbols for hands are "LH" and "RH", we say "Left Low" and "Righ High" to help them connect the correct hands to the correct clefs.
+Another great way to reinforce this concept is with my glove matching game.
+Again, while playing this game, even though the symbols for hands are "LH" and "RH", we say, "Left Low" and "Righ High" to help connect the correct hands to the correct clefs.
 You can find the glove matching game here:

 Another way to reinforce the direction of the keys is with this file folder that students can work on independently.
 File folders are like theory pages that are more hands-on and reusable!
 I love them and my students love them!